minhlgdo/minhlgdo/README.md

 - ⚡ Fun fact: ...
 -->
 - 😄 I was born and raised in Hanoi, Vietnam 🇻🇳
-- 🌱 I'm a rising CSE junior at [Seoul National University](https://en.snu.ac.kr/), South Korea 👩‍💻🇰🇷
+- 🌱 I'm a rising CSE senior at [Seoul National University](https://en.snu.ac.kr/), South Korea 👩‍💻🇰🇷
-- ⚡ I'm interested in the field of Human-Computer Interaction and Data Visualization
+- ⚡ I'm interested in the field of Data Visualization and Human-Computer Interaction
 - 🌻 My favourite languages are Java and Python
-- 📫 Connect with me via [LinkedIn](https://www.linkedin.com/in/minhlgdo/) or my [website](https://ichbinloo.com/) plz!
+- 📫 Connect with me via [LinkedIn](https://www.linkedin.com/in/minhlgdo/) plz!